rehierl/abstract-properties/02-0-basic-maths/2-0-complex-vlaues.md

 values.
 In contrary to that, a complex value may be described as **nested**, if it contains other complex values.
 Obviously, further restrictions may apply such that a multiset may contain only complex values.
-In order to allow for further claraifications, one may speak of "strictly nested" and of "mixed" multisets.
+In order to allow for further clarifications, one may speak of "strictly nested" and of "mixed" multisets.

 * `m1` and `m2` are both flat
 * `m3 := < < 'a' >, 1, 2, 3, ... >` is nested/mixed

 One may speak of **nesting levels**.
 In addition to that, one may refer to the **nesting depth** (i.e. the maximum "depth") of a nested multiset.
-With that in mind, multiset `m4` can be said to have a nesting level of 3.
+With that in mind, multiset `m4` can be said to have a nesting level of 3 and a nesting depth of 2.

 * `m4 := < 1, < 2, < 3 >, 4 >, 5 >`